VITObelgium/fakes3pp/README.md

 ### Mismatch UC2: I want a custom REST API

 Products that run against S3 object stores often provide an API that is not S3 compatible towards clients (e.g. https://github.com/oxyno-zeta/s3-proxy).
 It also offers a way of OIDC integration but the frontend interface is not S3 API compatible.

+## Contributing

+Contributions are welcome.
+When contributing something not on our radar it is recommended to open an issue before investing in development to see if the contribution sounds like a good fit.
+It could also help to exchange ideas on the preferred way to add it.

+### Running tests

+The CICD workflow is visible in the repository and is most likely the best guide to running all the tests.
+Some points of attention:

+#### Slow tests
+There are slow unittests disabled by default.
+If you want to run them locally set an enviornment variable `HASTE_MAKES_WASTE` and give it any value (e.g. `export HASTE_MAKES_WASTE=true`)

+When adding a test yourself that is slow make sure to use `testutils.SkipIfNoSlowUnittests(t)` to avoid running it always

+#### Tests against a test S3 implementation
+Some tests run against an S3 implementation for testing (moto) see [testing/README.md](testing docs) for details.

+These are located in [cmd/almost-e2e_test.go](cmd/almost-e2e_test.go)